Adam Chodzko: Work

 The theme of physically remote but intimate cross-cultural social networks, operating on both a conscious and unconscious (or even supernatural) level, has been a consistent theme in Chodzko's work, from the anticipation of digital social-networking communities in the Transmitter series (1990-) and The god Look-Alike Contest (1991) and more recently in the installation A Room for Laarni, Image Moderator (2013).
 This latter series of mixed-media works are based around the relationship and flow of images between a western European social-networking site (for teenagers) and an image moderator, based in the Philippines, whose job it is to monitor this flood of digital photographs, in order to flag up those whose contents might be deemed 'bad'.

 Deep Above (2015) and Rising (2013) expose a process of 'making sense of imagery in relation to our collective and individual responses to the threat of climate change.
 These works speculate that, inadvertently, a repurposing of ‘art thinking’ might be the only way of short-circuiting the psychological paralysis (caused by our brains’ hardwiring) so that we might take action in order to avert climate change, while Sleepers (2016) explores our empathic projection when encountering the imagery of the unconsciousness of others.
-Channel, Rupture, 2015 and Design for a Fold, 2015, both continue Chodzko's speculations about the affects of flows of empathy across time and space and between the local and the remote.
+Channel, Rupture, 2015 and Design for a Fold, 2015, both continue Chodzko's speculations about the effects of flows of empathy across time and space and between the local and the remote.
 Many of Chodzko’s works evolve through this sense of projecting outwards from the self into the perception of, not only other people, but also the inanimate through migratory embodiments with objects, rooms, places, institutions, images.
 Recent works have continued explorations into the relationships between place (particularly the idea of ‘the garden’), perception, identity, mythology, ritual, language, the body and the unconscious (e.g.; A Hostile Environment (2019), Fluid Dynamics; The Quail is Rising (2020), O, you happy roots, branch and mediatrix [live] (2020), Thru hole I blind/O/Thru hole oui seework, Adam Chodzko: video (2020).
 "Thru hole I blind/O/Thru hole oui see, 2020.
 Adam Chodzko" (2020)).

 Although curated into many of the major Young British Artist exhibitions (e.g.; Sensation (art exhibition), and Brilliant!) of the 1990s (and in 2014, London Calling), Chodzko's practice - from his 1990 works with pre-internet social networks via classified advertisements - is more closely identifiable (through its notions of participation, process, intersubjectivity and community) with the Relational art that was to follow (partly in opposition to the dependency on spectacle that defined YBA art).
 Kevin Jackson, (1996) singled out Chodzko from the other YBA's for his art's "pensiveness", involving "quiet acts of infiltration...nothing to do with one-line shock effects."
 In 2013, Dan Fox, reappraising the diversity of British Art of the early 1990s, writes of Chodzko's work from this period as developing a "British occult modern... behavioural experiments to probe the public sphere.", whilst Jonathan Jones (journalist) described Chodzko as a "subversive...master of provocation" in The Guardian.